khanr1/GitTuto/README.md

 * In order to create a new branch : ``` git branch NewBranch```
 * To go to the new branch : ``` git checkout NewBranch```

-One can continue working in the branch and commit and push normally asdescribed previously.
+One can continue working in the branch and commit and push normally as described previously.

 One can merge also the branch with the main branch to do so first  switch to the main branch ``` git checkout main``` and then merge with ```git merge NewBranch```.